metreeca/mark/README.md

 ### Configure the plugin

-Add the pluging to your build configuration as:
+Add the plugin to your build configuration as:

 ```xml
  <build>